 The Indian Education department at the Idaho Department of Education works with Idaho’s tribes and educational stakeholders to give every American Indian student the opportunity to learn and achieve academic success.
 Our mission is to maintain the unique status of American Indians, preserve their cultural identity, and raise cultural awareness.

 - Increase communication among the Idaho Department of Education, Local Education Agencies (LEAs), and Tribal Education Agencies (TEAs) regarding policies, procedures, and financial regulations for American Indian education.

 - Assist in removing educational barriers for the American Indian population.

 - Expand best practices in teacher preparation and professional development that support American Indian students.

-- Continue activities that strengthen the relationships and advance communication between the SDE, American Indian Tribes, State Board of Education, and colleges and universities.
+- Continue activities that strengthen the relationships and advance communication between the Idaho Department of Education, American Indian Tribes, State Board of Education, and colleges and universities.

 - Provide timely and relevant information on American Indian education through technical assistance, guidance, and support to Idaho's educators, schools, districts, students, parents, business leaders, and the community.

 Vision: The Indian Education department is committed to increasing equitable educational opportunities, relevant learning environments, and high-quality teaching to create learning atmospheres where all American Indian students achieve educational success.

 Johnson O'Malley (JOM) is a federally-funded program that provides supplemental education programs for American Indian students attending public schools.
 The Idaho Department of Education receives the funds from the federal government and in turn contracts with the public schools within the Nez Perce Tribal boundaries.
 Schools receive funds based on the number of American Indian students attending each school.
 The program(s) are overseen by a committee elected from the parents of American Indian students enrolled in the school district.
 The parent committees are active in the planning and implementing of the JOM program.